 Stimulant medications increase dopamine levels to improve focus.
 However, they also influence appetite regulation.

-2. The Somatotropic Axis (HPS Axis)
+2. The Somatotropic Axis (HPS Axis) and Hormones

 3. Sleep and Growth Hormone Release